 If you are a smoker, you should still be able to have a cigarette.
 However, if you do smoke during the fasting period, make sure that you rinse your mouth out afterwards.
-This will help prevent an infection developing around the tattoo site.
+This will help to prevent an infection from developing around the tattoo site.

 Due to the location of lip tattoos, there is a much higher risk of infection compared to other areas.
 This is because the mouth is full of bacteria.
 In order to prevent an infection, you can use an alcohol-free mouthwash.

 Use this to rinse your mouth, following every drink, meal, or cigarette.
 With that said, using an alcohol-free mouthwash will not guarantee an infection won’t develop.
 What it will do though, is reduce the possibility of harmful bacteria getting onto your tattoo.